 - Since scores are based on comparisons, low scores can result even from very serious issues, if there are similarly high rates across the state and/or US. - We can only work with the data we have, which can be limited at the local level in Northern Michigan.
-Much of the data we have has wide confidence intervals, making many of these data points inexact. - Some is data missing for some counties as a result, the "regional average" may not include all counties in the region. - Some Topic Areas had only one or a few indicators included in it; access to other relevant indicators may shift the score and paint a different picture.
+Much of the data we have has wide confidence intervals, making many of these data points inexact.
+For example, the Smoking Rate for Kalkaska County is recorded as 31% of adults.
+In reality, we can only say with confidence that the actual smoking rate is somewhere between 20% and 47%.
+While this leaves a great deal of uncertainty regarding the true smoking rate in Kalkaska County, it is enough to know smoking is an issue, since even the best-case scenario is worse than Michigan's average (19%). - Some is data missing for some counties as a result, the "regional average" may not include all counties in the region. - Some Topic Areas had only one or a few indicators included in it; access to other relevant indicators may shift the score and paint a different picture.
 For example, only one indicator was available for Housing Quality.
 Indicators representing other aspects of Housing Quality may have changed the final score for the Topic Area.
 In contrast, Substance Use included 18 indicators; therefore, we have more confidence that a high score in this Topic Area is meaningful. - Secondary data tells only part of the story.
 If we did not have indicators related to a certain topic, it will not show up as a priority in this part.
 Environmental data, for example, is significantly lacking.
 Viewing all the assessment holistically is therefore necessary.

+Appendix C

-Appendix C Health Care Providers Survey - Results
+Health Care Providers Survey - Results